fjebaker/brimage/README.md

 ## Changelog <a name="toc-sub-tag-6"></a>

+- 0.2.1: Finished the video input feeds, and implementation for the frequency modulation part of video glitches.
+No CLI options for this available yet.
 - 0.2.0: Major refactor, favouring Feed derived classes as abstraction for image input.
 - 0.1.11: Staged some video I/O wrappers.
 - 0.1.10: Introduced `numdevs` contrasting parameter in frequency modulation.